 Ingredients Make All the Difference

-Choosing high quality ingredients is important for flavor and health.
+Choosing high quality ingredients is important for flavor and texture.
 It’s a reflection of the love and attention that goes into each recipe I create for my family, friends and the Vanilla And Bean community.

 Made in partnership with Bob’s Red Mill, I’m excited to share their pantry staples with you, highlighting a brand I trust.
 I use Bob’s Red Mill Organic Unbleached All Purpose Flour in this pancake recipe and many others.
 It’s a high quality flour that produces consistent results every time.

-Quick Guide: How to Make Same Day or Overnight Vegan Sourdough Pancakes
+At a Glance: How to Make Same Day or Overnight Vegan Sourdough Pancakes

 There are two ways to approach when you make sourdough pancakes: same day or overnight.
 Same day pancakes are just so convenient, but planning ahead with overnight pancakes pays off in the flavor department!
-In summary, here’s how to make em’ (see recipe card for details):

 For Same Day Pancakes: